proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_102.md

 # Windows command-line setup

-(Infobox): These instructions assume you are using Windows 10.
+> These instructions assume you are using Windows 10.
+{is-info}

 You will now set up your environment variables for Flutter on Windows: